fredhutchio/cozy-shell/README.md

 Vi is a wonderful, powerful, but completely arcane editor.
 It's worth being able to use because even the sparsest linux install will have some variant of vi.
-And when working with servers over SSH frequently, it's nice to be able to edit text in a powerful editor that can stay alive in your tmux session.
+Also, when working with remote machines, it's nice to be able to edit text in a powerful editor.
-Finally, sometimes another program will plop you into vim without you realizing it, so it's nice to know what to do in this situation.
+Finally, sometimes another program (e.g. git) will plop you into vim without you realizing it, so it's nice to know what to do in this situation.

 Your first encounter with vi is likely to mostly be concerned with how to exit.
 So, here we go (you can execute `vi` at the command line to test this out in a vi session):